leric2/gromora_analysis/README.md

 # level2_analysis

-Folder for the processing of GROMORA level2 data
+Collection of function to deal with the level2 data from the GROMORA project.

-Manager by Hou
+It also contains function for the comparison of these data with different datasets.